jackofalllanguages/jackofalllanguages.github.io/_posts/2017-03-18-Getting-your-learning-routine-right.md

 1. Why a good routine is almost more important than the methods we use when learning.
 2. How we can find time for our routine.
-3. How to make this routine *addictive*.
+3. How habit formation works
-4. how habit formation works.
+4. How to make this routine *addictive*.

 # Why the routine is so important